ros-navigation/docs.nav2.org/migration/Humble.rst

 The following error codes are supported (with more to come as necessary): Unknown, TF Error, Invalid Path, Patience Exceeded, Failed To Make Progress, or No Valid Control.

+`PR #3251 <https://github.com/ros-planning/navigation2/pull/3251>`_ pipes the highest priority error code through the bt_navigator and defines the error code structure.

+A new parameter for the the BT Navigator called "error_code_id_names" was added to the nav2_params.yaml to define the error codes to compare.
+The lowest error in the "error_code_id_names" is then returned in the action request (navigate to pose, navigate through poses waypoint follower), whereas the code enums increase the higher up in the software stack - giving higher priority to lower-level failures.

+The error codes produced from the servers follow the guidelines stated below.
+Error codes from 0 to 9999 are reserved for nav2 while error codes from 10000-65535 are reserved for external servers.
+Each server has two "reserved" error codes.
+0 is reserved for NONE and the first error code in the sequence is reserved for UNKNOWN.

+The current implemented servers with error codes are:

+- Controller Server: NONE:0, UNKNOWN:100, server error codes: 101-199
+- Planner Server(compute_path_to_pose): NONE:0, UNKNOWN:201, server error codes: 201-299
+- Planner Server(compute_path_through_poses): NONE:0, UNKNOWN:301, server error codes: 301-399
+- Smoother Server: NONE: 0, UNKNOWN: 501, server error codes: 501-599
+- Waypoint Follower Server: NONE: 0, UNKNOWN: 601, server error codes: 601-699

+This pr also updates the waypoint follower server to throw exceptions on failures.
+These exceptions get reported back to the server which in turn places a error code on the Behavior Tree Navigator's blackboard for use in contextual error handling in the autonomy application.
+The following errors codes are supported (with more to come as necessary): Unknown and Task Executor Failed.
+See :ref:`adding_a_nav2_task_server` and the PR for additional information.

 Costmap Filters
 ***************